rgitzel/azul-generator/NOTES.md

 use ints up to 1000 to make testing viable), then for the PDF just say how many "pixels" to use.

+...

+Not too hard: the "board" now has absolute coordinates in millimetres, and the PDF rendering code just scales them.

+The thick rounded lines screwed up the gaps, turns out.
+But Pdfkit has a rounded rectangle, so turns out lines aren't needed.

+Now to compare a printed PDF with the real board, to figure out the actual size.

 **February 23, 2018**

 Pro-D day, why not see if this can be run in a browser?